stuartmuyambi/Campus-Ballot/README.md

 ![image](images/README/login-1.jpg)

 In the screenshot below, users have an option to toggle password visibility using the toggle icon below the password input field.
 ![image](images/README/login-3.jpg)

+Unauthorized users have an option to create there own account using the form shown in the screenshot below.
 ![image](images/README/signup.jpg)

 ![image](images/README/home.jpg)

 ## Login Error Message Screenshots